iurii-m/MorDeephy/README.md

 *2.2.8.* Open your forked repo on github and Create Pull Request with appeared alert button.

-*If you are not confident with git, suggest to have separate projects for development and for making submissions and perform manual file copying.*
+*If you are not confident with git, we suggest to have separate projects for development and for making submissions and perform manual file copying.*
 <!-- **3.** To prove the identity of submitter, we also ask send an email to ```iurii.medvedev@isr.uc.pt``` (Subject - MorDeephy. ```<submission_name>```) with a sumbittion name or PR number from your adress with institutional domain. -->

 ### Submission requirements

 You submission name must end with ```_NNN``` where NNN is a numerical identifier, which starts with 000 for the initial submission and is incremented for further submissions.
-You can submit you results for one or several protocols.
+You can submit your results for one or several protocols.
 The submission files for a particular protocol must include files ```predictions.txt``` and ```gt_labels.txt``` (which are generated for each particular protocol) and optionally a ```README.md```.
-Dont put other files to the directory with protocol data except those three.
+Do not put other files to the directory with protocol data except those three.
 See [./submissions/test_protocol](./submissions/test_protocol) as a template.

 You also must add a ```README.md``` in ```./submissions/supplementary/<your_submission_name>/```